Back to DWU AI Articles

 2.1 Cost of Capital

-• This 300 bps spread on average for BBB- airlines vs A airports (S&P 2024 medians) creates an economic incentive for airlines to require airports to assume debt financing responsibilities, as evidenced by 18 of 31 large-hub AUAs requiring airport-issued debt (DWU review, 2024)
+This 300 bps spread on average for BBB- airlines vs A airports (S&P 2024 medians) creates an economic incentive for airlines to require airports to assume debt financing responsibilities, as evidenced by the majority of large-hub AUAs requiring airport-issued debt (based on DWU review of publicly available AUAs)

 ORD AUA outlines four airline arguments on cost of capital: